Shatadal17/Shatadal17/README.md

 ---

-### 🚀 About Me
+🚀 About Me

-🎓 I'm a science graduate with a major in **Physics Honours**, now passionately transitioning into the world of **Data Science**.
-📊 Currently building a strong foundation in data analytics and machine learning to solve real-world problems.
+👋 Hi, I'm Shatadal Chakraborty — an aspiring Data Scientist and Physics graduate passionate about transforming data into actionable insights.

+🎓 With a background in Physics (Honours) and a growing expertise in Data Analytics, Machine Learning, and Business Intelligence, I love solving real-world problems through data-driven approaches.

+💼 I’ve completed a remote internship at Unified Mentor, where I worked on end-to-end data analysis and machine learning projects, including EV Sales Prediction and Laptop Price Analysis.

+🧠 My technical toolbox includes Python (pandas, numpy, matplotlib, seaborn, scikit-learn, XGBoost), SQL, Power BI, and Excel, along with a keen interest in AI, automation, and predictive modeling.

-📞 I also have 5 months of experience working as a **Customer Support Executive**, enhancing my communication and problem-solving skills.
+📞 I also bring 5 months of professional experience as a Customer Support Executive, which helped me develop strong communication, analytical thinking, and client-handling skills.

-🧠 Always learning, always growing.
+🌱 I believe in continuous learning — whether it’s mastering a new Python library, exploring Generative AI, or building meaningful data projects that make an impact.

+💡 "From Physics equations to data predictions — I’m on a journey to decode the world through data."

 ---